Measure Museum

-Salmasi house's yard in Tabriz.

-The Measure Museum of Tabriz is in Salmasi House.
+The Measure Museum (موزه سنجش) of Tabriz is located in the historic Salmasi House.

-The museum has a variety of weighing tools such as goldsmith scales, large scales for field vegetables, the balance weights, oil modules, astronomical instrument-like astrolabes, meteorology-related assessment tools, compasses and watches from the past centuries, and a 5-million-year-old tree belonging to the Pliocene.
+The museum has a variety of weighing tools such as goldsmith scales, large scales for field vegetables, the balance weights, oil modules, astronomical instrument-like astrolabes, meteorology-related assessment tools, compasses and watches from past centuries, and a 5-million-year-old tree belonging to the Pliocene.